Building a Supportive & Open Community at DIS

 - Black Queers Sweden – A POC queer and non-binary space

 - Black Vogue Facebook Group (request to join on Facebook – the administrators are based in Sweden)

 - Magazin Latino – Swedish news in Spanish

 Homosexuality is legal and widely accepted in Sweden.
-LGBTQ people take part in public life.
+LGBTQIA+ people take part in public life.
 Several actors, politicians, and other prominent people are out and proud.
 Sweden is often named as one of the most gay-friendly countries in the world.

 - FPES: The Full Personal Expression Sweden is an organization for the transgender community

 - QX.se: The magazine for the LGBTQIA+ community in Sweden

 - Stockholm Pride: The organization behind the Pride festival held every year in late July or early August

 - Egalia: A meeting space for LGBTQIA+ individuals between 13-19 years